nestordemeure/breviarium/data/readable.md

 ### Reading and Writing

-Here are a few passages that could be improved for better readability and clarity:

 * "If you are writing in a public place, pretend to be copying from another document.
 Hold up a sheet of paper so others can see it, while keeping your actual writing hidden.
 Cover your work with a book or another sheet of paper, or position the raised paper so that only the line you've copied is visible to anyone who approaches."
   * Problem: The instructions are a bit convoluted and may be difficult to follow.
   * Suggestion: "When writing in a public place, conceal your actual work by pretending to copy from another document.
 Hold up a sheet of paper to obscure your writing, or cover your work with a book or another sheet of paper.
 Alternatively, position the raised paper so that only the line you've seemingly copied is visible to anyone who approaches."